-Q: Can I get an additional recycling cart and how do I know which are mine?
+Q: How many carts will I receive and how do I know it is mine?

-A: Yes, if you fill your recycling cart weekly and you seem to always need more room call the Service Department and tell us you need an additional cart.
-We will drop off one as soon as possible.
-The Service Department has a database of all cart serial numbers, but please jot down your cart's serial number and keep it with your records.
+A: Each household will receive one cart.
+The blue cart will have a serial number on it; the Service Department will have a database of all cart serial numbers.
+Please copy your cart's serial number and keep it with your records.
 The cart is owned by the City and stays "with the house".
 You are not to take it with you if you move, use it for other purposes, etc.

 Q: Do I have to take the cart out every week?